okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/reference-architectures/directory-coexistence/lab-2-ldap-server/index.md

 ## Migrate users from LDAP to Okta

 The LDAP users are already stored in Okta, but the passwords are managed by the LDAP server.
-To learn how to migrate users completely from LDAP to Okta, see [Migrating users from LDAP to Okta Universal Directory](https://support.okta.com/help/s/question/0D50Z00008Vr0MLSAZ/migrating-users-from-ldap-to-okta-universal-directory?language=en_US).
+If you want Okta to take over the authentication part instead of Delegated Authentication to LDAP, disable Delegated Authentication for LDAP by navigating to **Security** > **Delegated Authentication** > **LDAP**.
+This will require you to reset passwords for the all the LDAP users so that users can set an Okta password to login.
+This will still retain the user's profile to be mastered by LDAP but authentication will be handled by Okta.
+If you want user profiles to be mastered by Okta, you will have to turn off Profile Master setting under **Directories** > **LDAP** > **Settings** > **Import Settings** and **Disable Profile Master**.
+This will convert all LDAP user profiles to be mastered by Okta.

-> **Note**: The instructions in the article linked above require resetting the users' passwords.
+> **Note**: This requires resetting the users' passwords.
 If you don't want to reset all user passwords, you can use an Okta password import hook.
 See [Account for hash types Okta doesn't support](/architecture-center/reference-architectures/directory-coexistence/lab-3-generic-database/#account-for-hash-types-okta-does-not-support).